 What I do as a Counsellor...

-I believe the power to change the 'self' is always possible with awareness, hard work and determination and that change can offer us rewarding empowerment with whatever it is that holds us back or limits our choices.
-By working together with a therapist you could move forward with more confidence in your abilities to achieve a happier balanced life with new understanding of your true-self.
+I believe the power to change, or cope can always be possible with awareness and understanding from others, hard work and determination.
+That change can offer you rewarding empowerment and help you regain control over your life again with whatever it is that holds you back or limits your choices.
+By working together with a therapist you could move forward with more confidence in your abilities to achieve a happier balanced life with new understanding of your self and others around you.

 "When we are no longer able to change a situation, we are challenged to change ourselves."
 V. FRANKL

 For individuals wishing for short term Counselling I offer Solution Focused brief Therapy this therapy by De Jong and Berg (1998) also report that SFBT accomplished 70% or better success rates for a wide range of problems, including parent-child conflict, depression, suicidal thoughts, sleep problems, eating disorders, marital/relationship difficulties, family violence, and self-esteem problems.

 Problems do not stay static and are subject to change, SFBT can offer solutions to problems and offer positive outcomes.

 My Underpinning training is 'Person Centred' which essentially means I do not direct you in anyway or tell you what to do, as we work together I will facilitate and enable you to chose a way that works for you as an individual.
 Together we can find the awareness and support to make any changes you require in your life for more balance.